Can You Drive With a P0700 Code? A Complete Guide

 3. Examine the Transmission

 Before concluding, you should look out for any visible damage, including the valve body and the solenoid transmission.
 Also, you should re-examine all wiring points to ensure that the wires are correctly connected.
+As part of troubleshooting, you may want to temporarily disconnect the TCM or related sensors to see if the issue changes.
+If the P0700 code returns after clearing, further inspection of the transmission is necessary.

 4. Use the Live Scan Feature

 Now, this is the last resort if all visual inspections don’t find any issues.
 You will have a switch to the Livescan feature to find out what’s really going on inside the transmission.
 The live scan feature will definitely help you figure out if the problem is mechanical or electrical.
+Note that you may need to repeat the scan or test drive several times to confirm if the issue persists.

 How To Fix The P0700 Code